 2. Get into Medical School – Write the perfect personal statement by Olivier Picard et al

 Your personal statement is crucial; some universities place more emphasis on personal statements than others.
 The authors of this book are experts in communication and medical recruitment; this book explains what admissions tutors look for and how to get yourself noticed by writing a compelling and memorable personal statement.
 It will guide you through the process of writing a strong personal statement to help you win a place at medical school, describing effective writing techniques to enable you to convince the admissions tutors of your desire and motivation for a career in medicine while conveying your personality.
 The book contains 100 real life personal statements from successful A level and graduate applicants to all medical schools.
-Buy on Amazon.
+See customer reviews on Amazon.

 The UKCAT is the admission test required by many medical schools.
-Many students find the exam challenging.
-The following UKCAT books provide thousands of practice questions and mock tests to familiarise yourself with the exam.
+Many students find the exam challenging, the following UKCAT books provide thousands of practice questions and mock tests to familiarise yourself with the exam.
 I’ve specifically recommended the following books because they provide more value by helping with exam techniques, time saving strategies and additional online tools:

 1. Get Into Medical School – Over 1250 UKCAT Practice Question by Olivier Picard et al

 This UKCAT practice book is the third edition of the ‘600 UKCAT Practice Questions’ book, which was the best-selling UKCAT book from 2009 to 2015.
 The book replicates the breadth and depth of the different types of questions that can be asked in the test and will also provide a good spectrum of difficulties candidates will expect in the UKCAT.
 The book also contains over 1250 practice questions covering all subtests of the 2016 UKCAT exam (for 2017 entry).
-Buy on Amazon.
+See Customer reviews on Amazon.

 2. The Ultimate UKCAT Guide – 1250 Practice Questions by David Salt and Rohan Aggarwal.

 This practice book is the third edition of the ‘The Ultimate UKCAT Guide’ book series, it offers great preparation material and is written by experts and doctors that have helped thousands of students prepare for the UKCAT.
 The book has a thousands of practice questions to help you identify your weaknesses before you begin to revise,it has helpful tips and strategies for each section of the exam.
-Buy on Amazon.
+See customer reviews on Amazon.

 Medical School Interview